 So far, we have introduced five new commands: mxMatrix, mxAlgebra, mxModel, mxRun and mxEval.
 These commands allow us to run a wide range of jobs, from simple matrix algebra to rather complicated SEM models.
 Let’s move to an example involving optimizing the likelihood of observed data.

-When collecting data to test a specific hypothesis, one of the first things one typically does is to check the basic descriptive statistics, such as the means, variances and covariances/correlations.
-We can use basic functions in R, i.e., summary(Data) - or the alternative describe(Data) from the package psych - meanCol(Data), cov(Data) or cor(Data) to perform these operations.
-We can even get R to provide significance levels for the correlations etc. However, if we want to test specific hypotheses about the data by maximum likelihood (ML), for example, test whether the correlation between two variables is significantly different from zero, we need to compare the likelihood of the data when the correlation is freely estimated with the likelihood of the data when the correlation is fixed to zero.
+When collecting data to test a specific hypothesis, one of the first things one typically does is checking the basic descriptive statistics, such as the means, variances and covariances/correlations.
+We could of course use basic functions in R, i.e., meanCol(Data) or cov(Data) to perform these operations.
+However, if we want to test specific hypotheses about the data, for example, test whether the correlation between two variables is significantly different from zero, we need to compare the likelihood of the data when the correlation is freely estimated with the likelihood of the data when the correlation is fixed to zero.
 Let’s work through a specific example.

 Say, we have collected data on two variables X and Y in 1000 individuals, and R descriptive statistics has shown that the correlation between them is 0.5.
-For the sake of this example, we used another built-in function in the R package MASS, namely mvrnorm, to generate multivariate normal data for 1000 individuals with means of 0.0, variances of 1.0 and a correlation (rs) of 0.5 between X and Y. Note that the first argument of mvrnorm is the sample size, the second the vector of means, and the third the covariance matrix to be simulated.
-We save the data in the object xy and create a vector of labels for the two selected variables, hence selVars, which is used in the dimnames statement later on.
-The dimnames` are expected to be a list with rows corresponding to subjects and columns to variables.
-The rows are typically not labeled thus we use NULL, the columns get the labels of the variables from selVars.
+For the sake of this example, we used another built-in function in the R package MASS, namely mvrnorm, to generate multivariate normal data for 1000 individuals with means of 0.0, variances of 1.0 and a correlation (rs) of 0.5 between X and Y. Note the that first argument of mvrnorm is the sample size, the second the vector of means, and the third the covariance matrix to be simulated.
+We save the data in the object xy and create a vector of labels for the two variables in selVars which is used in the dimnames statement later on.
 The R functions summary() and cov() are used to verify that the simulations appear OK.

 #Simulate Data require(MASS) set.seed(200) rs=.5 xy <- mvrnorm (1000, c(0,0), matrix(c(1,rs,rs,1),2,2)) testData <- xy selVars <- c('X','Y') dimnames(testData) <- list(NULL, selVars) summary(testData) cov(testData)

-To evaluate the likelihood of a set of correlated data using SEM, we estimate a saturated model with free means, free variances and a covariance.
-It is called a saturated model as estimated as many parameters as there are observed statistics (including both means and (co)variances).
+To evaluate the likelihood of the data using SEM, we estimate a saturated model with free means, free variances and a covariance.
 Let’s start with specifying the mean vector.
-We use the mxMatrix command, provide the type, here Full, the number of rows and columns (nnow= and ncol=), respectively 1 and 2, the specification of free/fixed parameters (free=T/F), the starting values (values=), and a name.
-Given all the elements of this 1x2 matrix are free, we can use free=TRUE.
+We use the mxMatrix command, provide the type, here Full, the number of rows and columns, respectively 1 and 2, the specification of free/fixed parameters, the starting values, the dimnames and a name.
+Given all the elements of this 1x2 matrix are free, we can use free=True.
 The starting values are provided using a list, i.e. c(0,0).
+The dimnames are a type of label that is required to recognize the expected mean vector and expected covariance matrix and match up the model with the data.
+For a mean vector, the first element is NULL given mean vectors always have one row.
+The second element of the list should have the labels for the two variables c('X','Y') which we have previously assigned to the object selVars.
 Finally, we are explicit in naming this matrix expMean.
 Thus the matrix command looks like this.
 Note the soft tabs to improve readability.

 bivCorModel <- mxModel("bivCor", mxMatrix( type="Full", nrow=1, ncol=2, free=TRUE, values=c(0,0), name="expMean" ),

 Next, we need to specify the expected covariance matrix.
 As this matrix is symmetric, we could estimate it directly as a symmetric matrix.
-However, to avoid solutions that are not positive definite (and get us into optimization trouble), we will use a Cholesky decomposition.
+However, to avoid solutions that are not positive definite, we will use a Cholesky decomposition.
 Thus, we specify a lower triangular matrix (matrix with free elements on the diagonal and below the diagonal, and zero’s above the diagonal), and multiply it with its transpose to generate a symmetric matrix.
 We will use a mxMatrix command to specify the lower triangular matrix and a mxAlgebra command to set up the symmetric matrix.
-The matrix is a 2x2 free lower matrix with starting values of 0.5 and the name “Chol”.
+The matrix is a 2x2 free lower matrix with c('X','Y') (previously defined as selVars) as dimnames for the rows and columns, and the name “Chol”.
 We can now refer back to this matrix by its name in the mxAlgebra statement.
-We use a regular multiplication of Chol with its transpose t(Chol), and name this as expCov.
-Note that we do not directly estimate the two variances and one covariance, but rather the three elements of a lower triangle of a matrix of the same size.
-The number of elements in the lower triangle of a matrix are always the same as the number of elements in a symmetric matrix.
+We use a regular multiplication of Chol with its transpose t(Chol), and name this as “expCov”.

 Now that we have specified our ‘model’, we need to supply the data.
 This is done with the mxData command.
 The first argument includes the actual data, in the type given by the second argument.
 Type can be a covariance matrix (cov), a correlation matrix (cor), a matrix of cross-products (sscp) or raw data (raw).
 We will use the latter option and read in the raw data directly from the simulated dataset testData.